NiiSyth/XQuery_Library_Helper/README.md

 # XQuery_Library_Helper
-A php website that traverses an XML database for the given search parameters with a RESTful API.
+A PHP website that traverses a NoSQL XML database for the given search parameters with a RESTful API.